MicrosoftDocs/PlayReady/Docs/Overview/device-porting-kit.md

 ## Components

+The Porting Kit is delivered as a Microsoft MSI file that contains the libraries, samples, tools, and source code required to create devices for use with digital content that was protected with PlayReady technology.

-The porting kit includes the following components:
+The Porting Kit includes the following components:

    *  The source code form of PlayReady.